Latest News

 Oil prices drop after Trump's Iran remarks, but shares and bonds remain steady

-The global stock and bond market stabilized on Tuesday after U.S. president Donald Trump postponed an attack against Iran and stated that there was a high chance of a nuclear agreement, which sent oil prices lower.
+The global stock market was mixed on Tuesday, and bond markets were stable after U.S. president Donald Trump postponed an attack against Iran.
+He also said that there was a high chance of a nuclear deal.
+This sent oil prices down.

-Trump announced on Monday that he has halted the?planned? resumption? of attacks against Iran in order to give time to negotiate a peace deal.
-This comes after Tehran sent Washington a new proposal for peace.
+Trump announced on Monday that he had halted the planned resumption in attacks against Iran, to give time to negotiate a peace deal after Tehran sent Washington a new proposal.

 The U.S. has a "very high chance" of reaching an agreement with Iran that would prevent Tehran from getting a nuclear bomb.

-"We have seen a lot back and forth," said Fabien Yips, a IG analyst.
+"We've already seen a lot back and forth," said Fabien YIP, a market researcher at IG about the Iran negotiations.

-"Until we see real action (in the Strait of Hormuz) whereby ships pass through safely and see a material resurgence in traffic through the Strait, the market is ignoring the comments from both sides."
+"Until we see real action (in the Strait of Hormuz), in which?ships pass through safely, and we see material rebound in traffic through the Strait I think that?the general market is shrugging?off?the comments from either side."

 Earnings from Nvidia, the world's largest chipmaker, are expected to be released on Wednesday.
 Expectations for this company are sky-high.

 Richard Reyle is chief investment officer of Questar Capital Partners.
-He said that "Nvidia has become the market's shorthand term for all things AI.
-This market's gains over the last few years have been driven largely by AI."
+He said that "Nvidia" was the shorthand used by the market for all things AI.
+The market has seen a lot of growth in the last few years, largely due to AI.

-The yields on the benchmark U.S. Treasury 10-year note have fallen from a high of more than 4.63% to 4.597%, a drop of over one year.
+The yields on the benchmark U.S. Treasury 10-year note have fallen from a high of more than 4.63% to just 4.61%.
+Yields are inversely related to prices.

-The markets are pricing in major central bank rate increases this year based on the expectation that policymakers will tighten their policy to combat an inflation resurgence driven by high energy prices for longer.
+The markets are pricing in major central bank rate increases?this coming year, on the expectation that policymakers will need to tighten their policy to combat an inflation resurgence driven by high energy prices for longer.

-Florian Ielpo is the head of macro for Lombard Odier Investment Managers.
+Florian Ielpo is the head of macro investment at Lombard Odier Investment Managers.

-He said that the micro story was still strong and AI was still acting as a main support for US equity markets.
-However, "the macro story" is less forgiving, referring to rising oil prices, bond yields, and other factors.
+He said that the micro story was still strong and AI remained the main supporter of US?equities.
+However, the macro story has become less forgiving, referring to rising oil prices, bond yields, and other factors.

-The?dollar, which has been a safe-haven since the start of the war, was up by 0.1% to 159.04yen.
+The dollar, which has been a safe-haven since the start of the war, was up by 0.15% to 159.10yen.
 This puts traders on high alert for any Tokyo intervention in order to support its currency.

-The euro fell 0.2% to $1.16.
-The pound also fell by 0.2%, to $1.34.
-Rae Wee and Harry Robertson reported from Singapore, and Jamie Freed and Tom Hogue edited the article.
+The euro fell 0.3% to $1.162.
+The dollar fell by 0.2%, to $1.341.
+Rae Wee and Harry Robertson reported from Singapore and London, and Jamie Freed and Tom Hogue edited the article.

 (source: Reuters)